FAQs: Year-End Closing in Dynamics NAV

 9: Will I be able to review the closing general journal prior to posting it?

 In most cases, the answer is “yes.”
 Most of the accountants I work with like to review the closing general journal batch prior to posting it.
 It’s a good idea to check the posting dates and dimension values within the journal (see number 4 and 5 above).
 I’d also advise confirmation that all of your income statement accounts are accounted for within the batch (see number 6).

 However, if your company happens to be maintaining an additional reporting currency, NAV will go ahead and post the closing batch automatically and you won’t have a chance to review the journal prior to posting.
 If you are unsure of whether or not your organization is using an additional reporting currency, you can check the “General Ledger Setup” page which holds the “Additional Reporting Currency” field.
 Depending on what version of NAV you are running, if you are using an additional reporting currency, you may have to temporarily remove any dimension value posting rules you have in place on your retained earnings G/L account until after the closing posting is complete.

 Since the “General Ledger Setup” page is unique per NAV company, keep in mind that your organization may be tracking an additional reporting currency in some companies but not in others.
 Thus you may see different results when closing across different companies.

-*This post was written for Dynamics NAV but the content directly applies to Dynamics 365 Business Edition, which is the cloud product based on Dynamics NAV.
-You may notice some slight differences in the screenshots, but the information and steps are directly applicable to Dynamics 365 Business Edition.
+*This post was written for Dynamics NAV but the content directly applies to Dynamics 365 Business Central, which is the cloud product based on Dynamics NAV.
+You may notice some slight differences in the screenshots, but the information and steps are directly applicable to Dynamics 365 Business Central.